The next industrial revolution on Earth

 Over billions of years, Gravity has shaped life on Earth

 by constantly influencing biological and physical phenomena during all stages of developmental history.
 Indeed, Gravity is the only parameter of Life that has not drastically evolved since Earth’s formation, as opposed to others such as temperature, light, pressure or humidity.
-It therefore played a major role in shaping evolution and life and matter as we know them today.
+It therefore played a major role in shaping evolution of life and matter as we know them today.

 To counteract gravity, living organisms for instance, developed systems to provide cell membrane rigidity, fluid flow regulation, and appropriate structural support for locomotion.

-Experiments on the International Space Station have proven that gravity influences the way that cells behave and develop inaprofound and subtle manner.
+Experiments on the International Space Station have proven that gravity influences the way that cells behave and develop in a profound and subtle manner.

 In Low Earth Orbit, cells exposed to near-zero gravity